grace-notes/website/contents/topics/angels.md

 ## The Ministry of Good Angels

 The good and loyal angels are the mighty servants of God who constantly serve him always doing His will.
-The Psalmist described them as, “Bless the LORD, you His angels, Mighty in strength, who perform His word, Obeying the voice of His word!
-Bless the LORD, all you His hosts, You who serve Him, doing His will” (Ps.
+The Psalmist described them as, “_Bless the LORD, you His angels, Mighty in strength, who perform His word, Obeying the voice of His word!
+Bless the LORD, all you His hosts, You who serve Him, doing His will_” (Ps.
 103:20-21).
 It is no wonder, then, that the author of Hebrews, in showing the superiority of Christ to even the mighty angels, asked (the question here demands a positive answer both in the Greek text and contextually), “_Are they not all ministering spirits, sent out to render service for the sake of those who will inherit salvation?_” (Heb.
 1:14).
 The answer is “Yes!”
 Though God can always act independently without the use of agents, He has chosen to use both angelic and human instruments to accomplish His will.
 In keeping with this, over and over again in the Bible, we find angels acting as God’s servants involved in variegated ministry to people.

 ### Angels Protect